-Packet Read Schedule (PRS)

-Select a read schedule:

-- Gapped: Gapped PRS reads packets at an equally spaced sequence throughout the active field or frame interval and accounts for vertical blanking (gaps). - Narrow (Linear): Narrow (linear) PRS reads the packets at an equally spaced sequence throughout a video frame.
+- 14. In the Packet Read Schedule (PRS) section, select a read schedule: - Gapped: Gapped PRS reads packets at an equally spaced sequence throughout the active field or frame interval and accounts for vertical blanking (gaps). - O Narrow (Linear): Narrow (linear) PRS reads the packets at an equally spaced sequence throughout a video frame.